karstenpedersen/obsidian-daily-note-navbar/README.md

 ## Contact

--   Get in contact on the plugins GitHub.
+-   Get in contact on the plugins [GitHub page](https://github.com/karstenpedersen/obsidian-daily-note-bar).